Preprint

 Baseline methods

-We compare the DNM network with the baseline approaches in the literature.
-On static sparse training, we compare DNM with a randomly initialized network, the Bipartite Small World (BSW) [22], the Bipartite Receptive Field (BRF) [26], and the Ramanujan graph [25] initialization techniques.
-We use CSTI [23] and SNIP [24] as the baseline models, although this comparison is inherently unfair due to their data-informed nature.
-For dynamic sparse training, we compare DNM with a random initialization, BRF, BSW, Ramanujan graph, SNIP and CSTI.
-Finally, for tests on Transformer models, we compare DNM with the BRF initialization.
+We compare the performance of the DNM initialization against baseline topologies found in the literature.
+On static sparse training, we compare DNM with a randomly initialized network, the Bipartite Small World (BSW) [53], the Bipartite Receptive Field (BRF) [54], the Ramanujan graph [22] initialization techniques, the RadiX-Nets [23] and dANN-R [12] 2, which proved to be the best-performing dANN variant over our tests.
+We also include CSTI [52] and SNIP [30] as the baseline models, noting that their comparison is inherently unfair due to their data-informed nature.
+For dynamic sparse training, we compare DNM with a random initialization, BRF, BSW, Ramanujan graph, RadiX-Nets, dANN, SNIP and CSTI.
+Finally, for tests on Transformer models, we compare DNM with the BRF initialization, which was proven to be the state-of-the-art sparse initialization method in previous studies [54].

 4.2.
 MLP for Image Classification